1. The club shall be known as the Lower Thames Rowing club, herein after known as the club.

 Members who have not paid their subscription by the 1st May will incur a £10 penalty charge.
 Cases of hardship will be taken to the committee for consideration.

-10. Cessation of Membership
+9. Cessation of Membership:

+Any member may resign by giving notice in writing to the secretary.
 Any member violating any of the rules or regulations of the club or being adjudged guilty of unsatisfactory conduct may, by resolution of the committee, be suspended or expelled.
 Any member suspended or expelled may appeal to a special general meeting if such an appeal is sponsored in writing and signed by not less than 12 full members.

 A member shall be deemed to have resigned from the club if, after due notice in writing he/she has not paid by the June meeting the annual subscription which became due at the AGM.